Ángel Di María: Juventus

 On 8 July 2022, Di María joined Juventus as a free agent after signing an annual contract.
 He made his club debut on 15 August, in Juventus's opening match of the Serie A season; he scored the opening goal and later assisted Dušan Vlahović's second goal in an eventual 3–0 home win but was substituted in the second half after sustaining an injury.
 On 15 September, he made his 100th Champions League appearance, and his debut with Juventus in that competition, in a 2–1 home defeat against his former club Benfica.
+On 5 October, Di María provided a hat-trick of assists in a 3–1 home win against Maccabi Haifa in the Champions League, making the third highest assist provider in the competition's history.
+Despite his contributions, Juventus finished third in the group stage which put them in the Europa League knockout round play-offs, and as a result, they failed to make the Champions League knockout stages for the first time since 2013.

 On 23 February 2023, he scored a hat-trick in a 3–0 away win over Nantes in the Europa League.
+On 9 March, he scored his fourth goal in the competition, after netting the only goal of a home win over Freiburg.
+He impressed during the season, despite suffering from multiple hamstring injuries, which limited his game time.
+On 6 June, Di María confirmed his departure from Juventus, following the expiry of his contract.